 Drugs that shut down acid production in the stomach are among the most popular pills in the pharmacy.
-The FDA considers them so safe that you can buy Prilosec (omeprazole) and Prevacid (lansoprazole) without a doctor’s prescription or supervision.
+The FDA considers them so safe that you can buy acid suppressing drugs like Prilosec (omeprazole) and Prevacid (lansoprazole) without a doctor’s prescription or supervision.
 Now add Nexium 24 HR (esomeprazole) to the list.
 It just recently became available over the counter and a huge advertising campaign is likely to make Nexium 24HR wildly successful.

 PPIs are Big Business!

 Doctors love these proton pump inhibitors (PPIs for short).
 They have been prescribed to millions of people for many years.
 There is a reason for the popularity.
 They work!
 Shutting down acid production in the stomach frequently cures ulcers and calms heartburn and acid reflux symptoms.
 What’s not to like about such benefits?

 Oh yes, there’s one more thing.
 Doctors have been convinced that such drugs may prevent cancer of the esophagus or throat.
 A systematic review and meta-analysis of observational studies published in the journal Gut (online, Nov.
 2013) concluded that the use of PPIs is associated with a reduced risk of cancer of the esophagus or nasty abnormal cellular growth in patients with something called Barrett’s esophagus.

 Physician Norman Barrett first described the condition in 1950.
 He wrote about tissue abnormalities of the lower esophagus and related them to acid reflux.
 Colleagues proposed that the ulcers and abnormal cells of the lower esophagus be named after Dr. Barrett.